Students graduating from Princeton with engineering degrees go on to make their mark in a wide range of exciting and fulfilling careers.

 Students can also choose a different path, pursuing research careers in engineering science.
 This normally involves going to graduate school and earning a Ph.D.

 Still others work for companies at the intersection of business, technology, and commerce, in finance, management consulting, and hedge funds.
 Princeton engineering graduates go on to medical school, law school, divinity school, teaching, military service, government, professional sports, filmmaking, acting, and music.
 No single career path defines a Princeton engineering graduate.

-The Office of Career Services supports engineering students as they seek internships and full-time employment.
+The Center for Career Development supports engineering students as they seek internships and full-time employment.

 Each fall, the Undergraduate Affairs Office organizes a Science and Technology Job Fair to connect employers with students.

 Just a few notable undergraduate alumni of Princeton Engineering include:

 - Charles (Pete) Conrad ’53, astronaut and third man on the moon

 - Eric Schmidt ’76, chairman of Alphabet, the parent company of Google